Program Directors and Discipline Coordinators ()

 Marketing is the function that links a firm to its consumers.
-A Marketing specialisation offers exciting opportunities for research, theory and strategy in all aspects of business and organisation.
-The Marketing specialisation develops on basic marketing principles to give students the leading edge in marketing strategy and planning, including market research, communications, consumer behaviour and the development and marketing of new products.
-The International and Global Marketing unit examines both the opportunities and dangers presented by an increasingly globalised market economy.
+The Marketing specialisation offers exciting opportunities for research, theory and strategy in all aspects of business and organisation.
+The specialisation builds on basic marketing principles to give students the leading edge in marketing strategy and planning, including market research, communications, consumer behaviour and the development and marketing of new products.

 To be awarded a specialisation in Marketing, students complete five units of study (30 credit points), comprising: